Shore Region

 The Shore Region of the state of New Jersey encompasses Monmouth and Ocean Counties, and is part of the Jersey Shore.
-It is one of six such officially recognized tourism regions, the others being the Greater Atlantic City Region, the Southern Shore Region, the Delaware River Region, the Skylands Region and the Gateway Region.
-Traditionally a leader in tourism, the shore region holds 15.1% of the state's tourism, ranking 3rd in New Jersey.
-Since both counties have long stretches of beach, most of the tourism money is generated from the near shore areas of this region.
+Traditionally a leader in tourism, the region holds 15% of the state's tourism, ranking 3rd in New Jersey.
+Since both counties have long stretches of beach, most tourism money is generated from the near shore areas of this region.
+It is one of seven officially recognized tourism regions, the others being the Greater Atlantic City Region, the Southern Shore Region, the Delaware River Region, the Skylands Region, Central Jersey Region, and the Gateway Region.

 Geography

 Much of the land is flat and coastal, maintaining a height of less than 250 ft across the entire stretch of both counties.
 There are, however, a few exceptions, including Mount Mitchill in Atlantic Highlands, New Jersey.
 Mount Mitchill reaches a height of 266 ft, making it the highest headland on the eastern U.S. coast, south of Maine.
 It has a panoramic view of the Raritan Bay, New York City and Sandy Hook.
 It is near the Twin Lights Lighthouse in Highlands, NJ, and is the location of the Monmouth County 9-11 Memorial.
 It was named after Samuel Latham Mitchill, who determined the height of the hill, near Locust.
 At the northeastern tip, a sand spit called Sandy Hook is part of the Gateway National Recreation Area.
 Continuing south on this stretch of shore, there are famous beaches such as Deal, Long Branch, and Sea Bright.
 The northern edge of the region runs alongside Lower New York Bay.

 In Ocean County, long stretches of barrier islands make major harbors impractical, but the area has drawn much attention for its many sailing programs.